 How do I apply for the Graduate Library Trainee Programme?

-Applications for the trainee programme are open from December 2021 to January 2022 with shortlisting in February and interviews in March (though there is some variation among colleges).
+Applications for the Bodleian trainee programme are usually open from November to January with shortlisting in February and interviews in March.
+There is variation among colleges, with some colleges accepting applications much later.
+The College Library trainees have made a post about how the college traineeships work here on the blog.

 Applicants must have an undergraduate degree, though previous trainees have been educated to a doctorate level (but this is by no means a requirement!).
+Some experience in libraries is recommended, though there is flexibility here.
 The post is not suitable for anyone who already holds a degree in librarianship or who has substantial experience (several years) of working in libraries.